The creator of Bedford Park

 From 1887 until the start of World War I construction proceeded on the remainder of the land, now sold on to various other developers.
 Although they built similar houses, they did not use previous designs, so this turned out to be the end of Bedford Park’s distinctive design in both houses and layout.
 Under Carr’s control there had been a definite feel of unity in style and purpose, along with the growth of a fairly small community.
 Nevertheless there are some interesting later houses, notably 14 South Parade designed by Charles Francis Annesley Voysey (1857-1941) in 1891.

 By the end of World War II Bedford Park’s glory days were over.
 Many of the houses were in multi-occupation, the old Club building was a club for CAV workers (now a Buddhist Vihara), and when Tom and Eleanor Greeves moved here in the 1950s bus conductors called it “Poverty Park”.
 Both the Greeves were architects who appreciated the spacious houses, and when demolition threatened some of these Tom co-founded the Bedford Park Society in 1963 to protect the amenities of the earliest garden suburb.
-[Link to BPS history]
+More information on this period of the suburb’s history is covered under the Bedford Park Society – past and present.

 Creating a community